Harun8/AskPDF/README.md

 ## lscache vs localstorage

-I use lscache to limit request to the API on demo version (where user login isn't required), to control amount of request
+I used lscache to limit requests to the API on demo version (where user login isn't required), in order to control the amount of requests on the free version

 ```  js